Kim J. Henriksen: Arika Okrent's characterization

 "[Henriksen] appeared not to appreciate how bizarre it was to be a native speaker of an invented language.
 Esperanto was the medium of his parents' relationship and of the entire home life of their family.

-"Before you start getting indignant on his behalf, know that growing up he had plenty of contact with the world outside his home and learned to speak Danish as a native too.
+Before you start getting indignant on his behalf, know that growing up he had plenty of contact with the world outside his home and learned to speak Danish as a native too.
 But he considered Esperanto his true mother tongue.
 For Kimo, Esperanto was a completely normal fact of life in the same way that Polish would have been if both of his parents had been Polish.
 Kimo didn't choose to learn Esperanto, nor did his son, but everyone else at the conference did.
 Somewhere along the way they'd decided it worth their time to learn this utopian pipe-dream language."

-Henriksen's musical groups
+Musical groups

-In 1983 he was a co-founder of the Amplifiki group (along with Bertilo Wennergren and Micke Englund), which performed throughout Europe in the 1980s.
+In 1983, Henriksen was a co-founder of the Amplifiki group (along with Bertilo Wennergren and Micke Englund), which performed throughout Europe in the 1980s.
 He composed and sang several of the most popular songs of the Esperanto rock music group Sola.
 A co-founder of the Esperanto Desperado band in 1996, he was a singer, guitarist and accordionist in this group.

 In autumn 2005 he co-founded the Hotel Desperado ensemble with Brian Laustsen, Nis Bramsen and Mark Dziwornu from among the Esperanto Desperado group, a group with which he still performs.
 Other current band members are Thierry Boisdon and David-Emil Wickström.
 The band sings songs in several languages — Danish, English, French, Twi and Spanish.
 Their music incorporates elements of flamenco, afro, blues, folk, Balkan and ska.